-When comparing Ableton Live vs Cubase 10, the Slant community recommends Cubase 10 for most people.
-In the question“What are the best DAWs?”
-Cubase 10 is ranked 7th while Ableton Live is ranked 8th.
+When comparing Ableton Live vs Cubase 10, the Slant community recommends Ableton Live for most people.
+In the question“What are the best DAWs? ” Ableton Live is ranked 4th while Cubase 10 is ranked 6th.
+The most important reason people chose Ableton Live is:

 Ranked in these QuestionsQuestion Ranking